 Consumer Reports has placed the following models through over 50 tests at our test track:

-Subscribers get complete access to Lexus RX300 Ratings.
+Subscribers get complete access to Lexus RX Ratings.
 Subscribe Now

 Owner's Satisfaction Survey